10 Top Garage Ventilation Options: What Is The Best Way?

 7. Mini Split Air Conditioner

 A Mini Split Air Conditioner is a better garage ventilation option than a window air conditioner.
-It will cool, heat, dehumidify and of course ventilate.
+It will cool, heat, dehumidify, and of course, ventilate.
 It is quiet and does not need a big hole in the wall.
-The Indoor Unit and the Outdoor Unit can be mounted as per your need & convenience.
+The Indoor Unit and the Outdoor Unit can be mounted as per your needs & convenience.

-It is important to get the model which has sufficient cooling power for your needs.
-Typically an 18000 BTU should be fine for a 3 car garage.
-Check out the price of 18000 BTU Mini Split Ductless Air Conditioner with 1.5 Ton Heat Pump AC/Heating System on Amazon.
+It is important to get a model that has sufficient cooling power for your needs.
+Typically an 18000 BTU should be fine for a 3-car garage.

 • 18000 BTU Mini Split Ductless Air Conditioner from Air-Con Int.